-The public vote for the Together Greater Mural Project opens online today (Monday 16 May).
+The public vote for the Together Greater Mural Project opened on Monday 16 May 2022.

 The Together Greater Mural Project is a collaboration between Westpac NZ, youth artist programme The Creators’ Room, and Māia Health Foundation.
 The Project has seen young artists submit sketches for a mural, to be located at the current outpatient facilities at The Princess Margaret Hospital in Cashmere.

 Three finalists have been chosen and the public is now being asked to vote for their favourite design.
 The winning artist will be commissioned to turn their sketch into a reality.
 They’ll also receive a $2,500 prize from Westpac, five hours mentorship with an established mural artist, and ten hours of education and development to further support their artistic career development.

 The competition is the brainchild of the team at Westpac’s Christchurch office, who recently visited the hospital and saw an opportunity to add some vibrancy to the facilities where our tamariki and rangatahi are currently treated.

 “It’s really important to us that our young people are given the support they need to thrive.
 Our local team is proud to get behind this mural project, which will be a great addition to the facility and help contribute to better health outcomes for Ōtautahi youth,” Westpac NZ CEO Catherine McGrath says.

 “We’re also pleased to be helping showcase the work of up-and-coming Christchurch artists.
 We encourage people to support this important initiative by getting on our Facebook and Instagram pages to check out all three amazing designs.”